maxj723/web3/README.md

 # web3
-library of Python scripts to interact with wallets and smart contracts on the Ethereum network
+library of Python and javascript scripts to interact with wallets and smart contracts on the Ethereum network

 ## balance check